Learning how to make a slip knot is usually the first thing you do when you start to crochet.

 To tighten this up a little bit, you can pull gently on both ends.

-Don’t make it too tight, as you will need to continue to work with this to make a crochet chain.
+Don’t make it too tight, as you will need to continue to work with this to make a crochet chain (also known as a foundation chain).

 How To Tie A Slip Knot